giellalt/lang-zul-x-exp/zul.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/affixes/nouns.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjectives
-Prefixes in the Zulu language are bound to beginning of other words.
+Adjectives in the Zulu language describe things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/prefixes.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/adjectives.lexc)</small>Numerals
-Adjectives in the Zulu language describe things.
+Numerals in the Zulu language are numbers.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/numerals.lexc)</small>Pronouns
 Pronouns in the Zulu language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
-Numerals in the Zulu language are numbers.
+Prefixes in the Zulu language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-zul/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in Zulu are read out, e.g.